Silassentinel/Recipes/_posts/2023-08-19-Red-Mullet.md

 - Grilled eggplants (as side dish)
 - Red mullet skewered on a sprig of rosemary (see below)

-## Instructions :
+## Instructions: :
-- Start by grilling the mushrooms until tender and slightly charred.
+1. Start by grilling the mushrooms until tender and slightly charred.
 Set aside.
-- Prepare homemade fish broth and use it to cook the rice instead of water.
+2. Prepare homemade fish broth and use it to cook the rice instead of water.
 Add coarsely chopped garlic to the broth and rice.
--Combine all ingredients in a pot and allow them to cook together.
+3. Combine all Ingredients:in a pot and allow them to cook together.
 Once cooked, turn off the heat and let it sit.
-- When the cooking liquid is absorbed, stir in cherry tomatoes.
+4. When the cooking liquid is absorbed, stir in cherry tomatoes.
 Their warmth will make them melt into the dish.
--Just before serving, add the grilled mushrooms and stir well.
+5. Just before serving, add the grilled mushrooms and stir well.

 ## Homemade Chimichurri Sauce:
 ### Ingredients: